 Smart Manufacturing not only heavily assists Supply Chain due to the ability to forecast and be efficient as possible but it plays a huge role in Industry 4.0 through Cloud computing.
 Cloud-based solutions offer manufacturers cost-effective data storage and data security, as well as services such as enhanced analytics, machine learning, insights around operational efficiency, and more.
 Now, more than ever before, manufacturers are eager to leverage the power of the cloud to support their digital transformation.

-Benefits of smart manufacturing
+Benefits of Smart Manufacturing

 The smart factory is a key concept for manufacturing.
 Advantages from data can be gained through analysis, rapidly turning data into insight and actionable information, increasing productivity, identifying inefficiencies, and driving operational improvements.
-To take advantage, manufacturers need invest in systems which can efficiently manage massive amounts of complex product and operational data.
+To take advantage, manufacturers need to invest in systems that can efficiently manage massive amounts of complex product and operational data.
 This provides employees and executives the ability to make connections between day-to-day operations and strategic business goals.

 Interoperability is the key to smart factory success, as technology systems should work together so businesses can access data from different parts of the business.
 This allows the digitization of business processes – from product design, to manufacturing process planning, to manufacturing execution.
 They must also provide their employees tools to turn this data into actionable intelligence.